AliKorkmaz08/Download_files_selenium/README.md

 # Download_files_selenium
 You need list of URLs in a text file, the name of it should be 'books.txt'.
-Program needs ChromeDriver, you need to write the path of ChromeDriver in your computer.
-You can use this to have it https://chromedriver.chromium.org/downloads
+Program needs ChromeDriver, and you can use this url "https://chromedriver.chromium.org/downloads" to have it.
+You need to update the path of ChromeDriver in script.